Skip to main content

 OperationGuaranteeNotes

-StoryRun creation (with trigger token)Idempotent for identical inputsReusing a token with different inputs is rejected.
+StoryTrigger submission (dedupe.mode=token or key)Idempotent for identical inputsReusing the same key with different inputs is rejected.

 StepRun creation (Engram-backed step)Idempotent per stepDeterministic names prevent duplicate StepRuns for the same step.